Great Siege of Gibraltar: Capture of the San Miguel

 On 10 October a storm wreaked havoc on the allied fleet: one ship of the line was driven aground, and another was swept through the Straits of Gibraltar into the Mediterranean.
-One other, the Spanish 72-gun ship of the line San Miguel under the command of Don Juan Moreno, lost its mizzen mast in the storm.
-It was driven helplessly into Gibraltar by the storm.
-Cannon fire from the King's Bastion was fired at the vessel, some of which penetrated and caused damage and casualties.
-The San Miguel then tried with great difficulty to get out of danger but was soon grounded, and gunboats from the garrison quickly captured her.
-Moreno agreed to surrender to avoid any further bloodshed, being too close to the guns of Gibraltar.
+The 74-gun Spanish ship of the line San Miguel, captained by Juan Joaquín Moreno de Mondragón, lost its mizzen mast in the storm.
+It was driven helplessly into Gibraltar by the storm, and cannon fire from the King's Bastion was fired at the vessel, some of which penetrated and caused damage and casualties.
+San Miguel then tried with great difficulty to get out of danger but was soon grounded, and gunboats from the garrison quickly captured her.
+Mondragón agreed to surrender to avoid any further bloodshed, being too close to the guns of Gibraltar.
 A total of 634 Spanish sailors, marines and dismounted dragoons were captured.
-An attempt by the Spanish and French on 17 December to bombard the San Miguel with mortars failed and caused only minimal damage.
+An attempt by the Spanish and French on 17 December to bombard San Miguel with mortars failed and caused only minimal damage.
 By this time the powder magazine had been removed or thrown overboard.

-With the Franco-Spanish fleet dispersed by the gale, Admiral Howe met with all his captains and gave detailed instructions for ensuring the safe arrival of the transports.
+With the Franco-Spanish fleet dispersed by the gale, Howe met with all his captains and gave detailed instructions for ensuring the safe arrival of the transports.
 On 11 October the transports began entering the straits, followed by the covering fleet.
 Four transports successfully anchored at Gibraltar, but the remainder were carried by the strong currents into the Mediterranean.
 The British fleet followed them.
 Taking advantage of a change in the wind, de Córdova's fleet sailed in pursuit, while the Spanish admiral sent his smaller vessels to shadow the British.
 On 13 October, the British regrouped off the Spanish coast about 50 miles east of Gibraltar.
 They then sailed south towards the Moroccan coast upon the approach of the allied fleet, which failed to catch up and did not take any of the British ships.